 Before you start looking for permanent accommodation be sure to decide the kind of accommodation you want to live in, your budget, and your personal preferences.
-There are two types of accommodation most common amongst students: student accommodation providers, and privately rented flats and houses.
+There are two types of accommodation most common amongst students: student accommodation providers and privately rented flats and houses, host families are also available.
 Please read the information below carefully to familiarize yourself with what is available.

-Prices quoted will normally include all utility bills (water, electric, and gas), kitchen facilities, wireless internet, in-house maintenance, and (in some instances) contents insurance.
+Prices that Student Accommodation providers quote will normally include all utility bills (water, electric, and gas), kitchen facilities, wireless internet, in-house maintenance, and (in some instances) contents insurance.
 The buildings have secured entry, and there are staff members to assist you with any queries or concerns.
 If you are interested in living in student accommodation it is important that you book as soon as possible as the rooms can go very quickly during term time.

 * Please note: It is important to keep in mind that most Student Accommodation providers will ask for the rent upfront for the year or in large installments unless you can provide proof of income within the UK, or a UK guarantor.
 A UK guarantor is someone who resides permanently in UK and will guarantee all rent payments in the event of default.